jsmithdenverdev/presentations/fieldresolvers/slides.md

 # What is GraphQL trying to solve?

+This is not an exhaustive list 😉

-- Allows us to model our types and their relationships as a graph
+- Helps us model our types and their relationships as a graph
 - Helps us fetch just the data we need
+  - Overfetching
+  - Underfetching
 - Allows us to fetch this data from a single resource

 ---